 -

-Who it’s for: This plan is perfect for small crews of up to 10 people, startups who are just testing the waters, or anyone wanting to kick the tires on Jira’s basic features without pulling out a credit card.
+Who it's for: This plan is perfect for small crews of up to 10 people, startups who are just testing the waters, or anyone wanting to explore Jira's core features.

 -

-Key features: You actually get a lot for free.
-You can create unlimited projects, build custom workflows, and use all the essential views like Kanban boards, lists, and timelines.
+Key features: You get an impressive amount for free.
+You can create unlimited projects, build custom workflows, and use essential views like Kanban boards, lists, and timelines to stay organized.

 -